Policy and Procedure Name:

 claim is appropriately labeled as inactive; and

-services staff shall provide notification of the pending request by attempting
+claims services staff shall provide notification of the pending request by

-to call the parties to the claim at least once.
-If the BWC claims services staff
+attempting to call the parties to the claim at least once.
+If BWC claims

-is able to leave a message, allow three business days for the parties to provide
+services staff is able to leave a message, allow three business days for the

-contact is unsuccessful, BWC claims services staff shall send the letter(s)
+phone contact is unsuccessful, BWC claims services staff shall send the

-below located on COR; when sending by fax or email allow three full business
+letter(s) below located on COR; when sending by fax or email allow three full

-days and if by mail allow seven (plus four days per Mailbox Rule
+business days and if by mail allow seven calendar days (plus four days per the Mailbox

 ii.
 The